 For example, let’s take the character for electricity 电 (diàn) and the character for car 车 (chē).

-You’re having trouble saying “tram” When you search the Chinese term for a tram in your online dictionary, you’ll see that it’s straightforward.
-Just combine electricity 电 (Diàn) with car 车 (Chē) to get an electric car, 电车 (diànchē), or what one would call Tram.
+You’re having trouble saying “tram.”
+When you search the Chinese term for a tram in your online dictionary, you’ll see it’s straightforward.
+Just combine electricity 电 (Diàn) with car 车 (Chē) to get an electric car, 电车 (diànchē), or what one would call a Tram.

-The beauty of the matter is that Chinese people have a deep love and root in the culture and pride in themselves.
+The beauty of the matter is that Chinese people have a deep love and roots in the culture and pride in themselves.

 Is it worth learning despite the difficulty?